Hariharanvictor/DeepTYLCV_fix/README.md

 ```
 **Preparing datasets**

 DeepTYLCV uses Open Reading Frames(ORF) originated from Genomes sequences.
 ORF can be found in the data/ directory.
-In this project, we used 3 Protein Language models(PLM): ESM, ProtransAlbertBFD(PTAB), ProtransBertBFD(PTBB), and optimal concatenated conventional descriptors features(optCCDS) extracted from iFeatureOmega.
-We already extracted features for all of them and they can be downloaded from <a href="https://balalab-skku.org/DeepTYLCV/">OneDrive</a>.
+In this project, we used 3 Protein Language models(PLM): ESM-1 (ESM), ProtTrans-ALBERT-BFD (PTAB), ProtTrans-BERT-BFD (PTBB).
+Which are provided in the Zenodo and optimal concatenated conventional descriptors features(optCCDS) are provided in the opt_CCD_features/ directory.
-Sequences are converted into Open Reading Frames (ORFs) and represented using three Protein Language Models (PLMs) — ESM-1, ESM-2, and ProtT5 — fused with Conventional Descriptor Features (CCDs) computed using iFeatureOmega.

 **Configurations**